-Borrowers with no credit history, a poor credit history, or a high amount of existing debt might need a cosigner.
+Borrowers with no credit history, a poor credit history, or a high amount of existing debt might need a co-signer.
 For instance, newlyweds who just bought their first home and who now wish to buy a new car may not have sufficient credit available.
 The bank may approve their auto loan applications, however, if they have a qualified co-signer.
 It can be a great way to build credit while also getting the car loan they wouldn't have otherwise been able to get.

 Qualifications of a Co-Signer

-Lenders look for cosigners with financial stability.
-Your co-signer should have a steady job -- or a great deal of assets -- and the financial ability to re-pay the loan if you default.
+Lenders look for co-signers with financial stability.
+Your co-signer should have a steady job -- or plenty of assets -- and the financial ability to repay the loan if you default.
 Lenders examine the credit history of the co-signer, looking for late payments, unpaid or settled accounts, repossessions, bankruptcies or other credit flaws.